PraneshSuryaD/server-health-monitor/README.md

-# 🚀 Server Health Monitoring Dashboard
+# 🚀 Server Health Monitoring Dashboard VS CODE

 A **FastAPI-based application** that monitors CPU, Memory, and Disk usage and displays them in a real-time dashboard using HTML, CSS, and JavaScript.